 Structuring Income Streams in Retirement

-It’s one thing to ‘have enough’ super when you retire, but given that retirement may last 20 or 30 years, your Income Stream also needs to be maintained to keep your finances on track.
+It’s one thing to ‘have enough’ super when you retire.
+However, given that retirement may last 20 or 30 years, you need to plan and maintain your Income Stream to keep your finances on track.

 Setting a tiered strategy

 One of the most important issues of retirement is ensuring you have a well-structured and sustainable retirement income strategy.
-A strategy that is proving popular is to take an approach that segments your income into tiers that relate to specific retirement time periods.
+A popular and effective strategy is to segment your income into tiers relating to specific retirement time periods.

-To help you better understand the strategy, I will use a three tier example with differing investment options.
+I will use a three tier example with differing investment options to help you better understand the strategy.
 These options may differ from one person to another, depending on your appetite for investment risk and financial circumstances.

 The first and most important investment tier is Cash.